 After a motorcycle accident, many times you’ll see insurance companies for the vehicle that may have hit the motorcycle reach out to you.
-My hard advice is not to talk to them, especially until you’ve talked to a lawyer.
+Our hard advice is not to talk to them, especially until you’ve talked to a lawyer.
 You have to understand that the insurance company for the other vehicle does not have your best interest at heart.
-Insurance companies make money by not paying out claims, and not paying money to people that may have been injured, so whatever you say to them early on may be locked in and used against you for the rest of your case.
+Insurance companies make money by not paying out claims and not paying money to people that may have been injured, so whatever you say to them early on may be locked in and used against you for the rest of your case.
 Before you go talking to an insurance company, you should be talking to a lawyer first.

-Many times, these insurance carriers want to offer what’s called a quick settlement – “Here, here’s a few thousand dollars.” – and some people are desperate because they don’t have medical insurance, they’re out of work because of their injuries, and they take a small settlement, and then they’ve extinguished their rights going forward with a claim.
+Many times, these insurance carriers want to offer what’s called a quick settlement – “Here, here’s a few thousand dollars” – and some people are desperate because they don’t have medical insurance, they’re out of work because of their injuries, and they take a small settlement, and then they’ve extinguished their rights going forward with a claim.
 Our best advice is not to speak with the insurance carrier.
 If you do, you want to be there with a lawyer so the lawyer can kind of control the conversation and make sure that they’re not delving into areas they shouldn’t.

 Can I File If I Was a Passenger?